Sachinsingh2002/Spam-Detection-using-Python./README.md

 ## Instructions for Usage

 1. Clone the repository to your local machine..
-2. Utilize Visual Studio Code for further development or modification.
+2. Utilize Visual Studio Code for further development or modification..
 3. Run `main.py` to train the models and preprocess the data.
 4. Use `naive_model.pkl` for quick predictions without retraining.
 5. Access the HTML template (`template.html`) for an interactive user interface for spam detection.